henryoier/leetcode/Leetcode Log.md

 156_BinaryTreeUpsideDown 1Y
 Return the root of the left subtree, and then find until right end and then insert root.

-081_SearchInRotatedSortedArrayII 2Y
-Similar to previous problem, the difference is that once head == tail, tail-- until different.

-065_ValidNumber 3Y
-Can contain only 1 e, right should be pure number.
-For fraction, right should not contain '-' or '+'

 130_SurroundedRegions  2Y
 DFS, find all illegal regions rather than legal